mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Together, the *shards make up a Sharded Cluster*.
 In order to *guarantee high availability in our Sharded Cluster*, we deploy each *shard as a replica set*.
 This way, we can ensure a level of *fault tolerance* against each piece of data regardless of which *shard* actually contains that data.
 So with our data distributed across several servers, queries may become a *little tricky*.
 We query our database looking for a specific document.
 It's not obvious at first where to look for it.

 So in between a *Sharded Cluster and its clients*, we set up a kind of *router process* that accepts queries from clients and then figures out which *shard* should receive that query.
 That router process is called the *Mongos*.
-And clients connect to Mongos us instead of connecting to each shard individually.
-And we have any number of Mongos processes so we can service many different applications or requests to the same Sharded Cluster.
+And clients connect to *Mongos* instead of connecting to each *shard individually*.
+And we can have any number of *Mongos processes* so we can service many different applications or requests to the same *Sharded Cluster*.

-So Mongos must be pretty small, right, to know where each piece of data is at any given point in time in a massive Sharded Cluster?

-But actually, Mongos doesn't know anything.

-It uses the metadata about which data is contained on each shard.

-And that metadata is stored on the Config Servers.

-But the data on the Config Servers is used very often by Mongos.
+So *Mongos* must be pretty small, right, to know where each piece of data is at any given point in time in a *massive Sharded Cluster*?
+But actually, *Mongos* doesn't know anything.
+It uses the *metadata* about which data is contained on each *shard*.
+And that *metadata is stored on the Config Servers*.
+But the data on the *Config Servers* is used very often by *Mongos*.
 So we need to make sure that data stays highly available.

 And you can probably guess how we guarantee high availability here.